ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 print(max_number)       # 102
 ```

-> **Example/Explanation by Claude:** `reduce()` works like folding a strip of paper in half repeatedly until you're left with one small square.
+> **AI Example/Explanation:** `reduce()` works like folding a strip of paper in half repeatedly until you're left with one small square.
 It takes the first two elements, combines them per your function, then combines that result with the next element, and so on — until only one final combined value remains.

 ### 4.10 `filter()` Function
 - Creates an iterator containing only the elements of an iterable that satisfy a given condition (function returns `True`).